awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manage-data-streams.md

   + [Stream Manager SDK for Node\.js](https://github.com/aws-greengrass/aws-greengrass-stream-manager-sdk-js/) \(v1\.1\.0 or later\)
   + [Stream Manager SDK for Python](https://github.com/aws-greengrass/aws-greengrass-stream-manager-sdk-python/) \(v1\.1\.0 or later\)
 + AWS IoT Greengrass components must specify the stream manager component \(`aws.greengrass.StreamManager`\) as a dependency in their recipe to use stream manager\.
+**Note**  <a name="stream-manager-upgrade-note"></a>
+If you use stream manager to export data to the cloud, you can't upgrade version 2\.0\.7 of the stream manager component to a later v2\.0\.x version\.
+If you are deploying stream manager for the first time, we strongly recommend that you deploy v2\.0\.8 or later versions of the stream manager component\.
 + If you define AWS Cloud export destinations for a stream, you must create your export targets and grant access permissions in the [Greengrass device role](device-service-role.md)\.
 Depending on the destination, other requirements might also apply\.
 For more information, see:<a name="export-destinations-links"></a>
   + [AWS IoT Analytics channels](stream-export-configurations.md#export-to-iot-analytics)
   + [Amazon Kinesis data streams](stream-export-configurations.md#export-to-kinesis)